ejtaal/gaia-web/README.md

 - stars with suitable parallax values are stored locally in sqlite
 - only those with high confidence parallax are stored in a .js
 - the starfield html page loads all .js files
-- additional filters are applied while loaded as not all data can be stored
+- additional filters are applied while loaded as not all data can be stored.
+This way of filtering data will be deprecated once suitable datasets have been generated once all data can be processed.
 - ...

 # TODO: